 The same precise angle in which the Pyramids in Egypt were constructed which also point Due North, even though there were no compasses invented at that time.

-(Patrick can be reached for special guest appearances, interviews, talkshows, as radio host, news stories, as speaker on ghosts for seminars, tradeshows, ghost investigations and paranormal consultant)-Contact Media Information
+(Patrick can be reached for special guest appearances, interviews, talkshows, as radio host, news stories, as speaker on ghosts for seminars, for tradeshows, ghost investigations and as paranormal consultant)-Contact Media Information:

-Copyright / Protected 2006-2013 Patrick Cross Series and Publications, Canadian Haunted Media (no affiliation with Canada's Most Haunted), copyright 2011-2013 Ontario's Mysterious History, Burlington Ghost Walks-Tours, Burlington, Ontario, Canada.
+Copyright / Protected 2005-2014 Patrick Cross Series and Publications, Canadian Haunted Media (no affiliation with Canada's Most Haunted), copyright 2011-2014 Ontario's Mysterious History, Burlington Ghost Walks and Tours, exclusive tours for Burlington, Ontario, Canada.
 All rights reserved.
 No reproduction without written permission.